espressif/esp-idf/docs/en/get-started/start-project.rst

     A BSP typically supports all of the hardware components provided on development board.
 Apart from the pinout definition and initialization functions, a BSP ships with drivers for the external components such as sensors, displays, audio codecs etc.

-    The BSPs are distributed via `IDF Component Manager <../api-guides/tools/idf-component-manager>`_, so they can be found in `IDF Component Registry <https://components.espressif.com>`_.
+    The BSPs are distributed via :doc:`IDF Component Manager </api-guides/tools/idf-component-manager>`, so they can be found in `IDF Component Registry <https://components.espressif.com>`_.

     .. only:: esp32

         **Here's an example of how to add ESP-WROVER-KIT BSP to your project:**

         .. code-block:: bash

             idf.py add-dependency esp_wrover_kit

     .. only:: esp32s2

         **Here's an example of how to add ESP32-S2-Kaluga-Kit BSP to your project:**

         .. code-block:: bash

             idf.py add-dependency esp32_s2_kaluga_kit

     .. only:: esp32s3

         **Here's an example of how to add ESP-BOX BSP to your project:**

         .. code-block:: bash

             idf.py add-dependency esp-box

     More examples of BSP usage can be found in `BSP examples folder <https://github.com/espressif/esp-bsp/tree/master/examples>`_.